 6).
 Just to keep the jingle lyric debate alive, and broaden it out a little....
 I'm pretty sure I can hear a very clipped "and" in the first line, which is why I've rendered the lyric as: "You're a pussycat 'n' you're where it's at".
 On the original Gwinsound jingle there's about 1 second of music after the word 'pussycat', which Radio London edited out; when the jingle is heard complete it's somehow easier to hear the 'n'.

 7).
-There's a promo for Gwinsound products at www.gwinsound.com/demo.html.
-It includes part of a 2002 interview with Tommy Gwin (which starts 2min 15 sec into the clip).
-This will be dynamite for people on The Who Forum and I won't spoil the surprise by telling you what he says, just hear it for yourself...
+There's a promo for Gwinsound products that includes part of a 2002 interview with Tommy Gwin.
+This will be dynamite for people on The Who Forum and I won't spoil the surprise by telling you what he says, just listen for yourself!

 Final thoughts from Mary